 • West Thumb Geyser Basin is Yellowstone’s only lakeside geyser basin

-The West Thumb Geyser Basin in Yellowstone National Park is a small yet vibrant geyser basin that sits on the western shore of Yellowstone Lake.
+West Thumb Geyser Basin in Yellowstone National Park is a small yet vibrant geothermal area nestled on the western shore of Yellowstone Lake, the largest high-altitude lake in North America.

 Interestingly, West Thumb is actually a crater within a crater!